Lighthouses of Southern Brazil

 * Chuí (3)

 1941 (station established 1910).
 Active; focal plane 42 m (141 ft); two white flashes, separated by 8 s, every 25 s.
 30 m (98 ft) round concrete tower with four narrow buttresses, lantern, and double gallery.
 Lighthouse painted with red and white horizontal bands.
 Four 1-story keeper's houses.
-A Wikimedia photo is at the top of this page, Wikimedia has several additional photos, Carlos Magno Serrano has a 2018 photo, Roberto Bacila has a fine 2017 photo, Andre Souza has a 2022 photo, and Google has a satellite view.
+A 2021 photo is at the top of this page, Wikimedia has many photos, Carlos Magno Serrano has a 2018 photo, Roberto Bacila has a fine 2017 photo, Andre Souza has a 2022 photo, and Google has a satellite view.
 The original lighthouse, a 26 m (85 ft) skeletal tower, was replaced by a concrete tower in 1934.
 That lighthouse had to be abandoned after a few years because of an unstable foundation.
 Located at Barra do Chuí, at the mouth of the Arroio Chuí, which is the Uruguayan border.
 Accessible by road from BR 471 at Chuí.
 Site open, tower closed as far as we know. .
 ARLHS BRA-024; BR-4660; Admiralty G0644; NGA 19012.

-Albardão Light, Santa Vitoria do Palmar
+Albardão Light, Santa Vitoria do Palmar, February 2021

 Information available on lost lighthouses: